Skip to Content

 Checking in for the Maria Island Ferry

 There are multiple sailings per day, with a reduced schedule in the winter.
 Check the ferry schedule before you go.
-As of November, 2022, the return journey costs $52AUD per adult.
+The return journey costs $54AUD per adult.
 There are discounts for children, students, and seniors.
 In the summer, make reservations in advance as they do book up.

 In order to check-in for the ferry, you will need a valid National Parks pass.
 If you don’t already have one, you can purchase one online at the same time as you make your ferry reservation.

 Your ferry ticket includes one carry-on bag.
-You need to pay for any additional bags at a rate of $10.50 each.
-You can also bring bikes for $15 each.
+You need to pay for any additional bags, bikes, kayaks, etc. but the fees are quite reasonable.

 Loading the Maria Island Ferry